balena-io/docs/pages/dockerfile.md

 # Dockerfile Guide

-Resin.io offers you the flexibility to deploy [Docker][docker] containers to devices directly to enable you to define your own environment and use whatever tools you need.
+Resin.io offers you the flexibility to deploy [Docker][docker] containers to devices.
+This enable you to define your own environment and use whatever tools you need.

-Docker uses [containerisation][container] to allow the deployment of a completely isolated Linux instance configured exactly to your specifications with minimal performance penalty.
-This combination of control and performance is what makes containerisation the ideal approach for deployment of code to resin.io devices.

 ## Images and Containers
+To understand how this works we need to understand a bit about how [Docker][docker] works and what images and a containers are in this context.

-Docker images and containers are to standard virtualisation as a saved snapshot of a fully installed OS with applications and a running virtual machine - i.e. the image is a read-only template and the container is a running system (see [Docker's introduction][docker-images-containers] for more details on this.)
+Basically an image is a read-only template or blueprint and the container is a running system built from an image. (see [Docker's introduction][docker-images-containers] for more details on this.)

 ## Dockerfiles

-To create a container from an image in Docker we use a [Dockerfile][dockerfile] - this is similar to a `Makefile` in that it contains instructions to build our container.
+To create a container from an image we use a [Dockerfile][dockerfile] - this is similar to a `Makefile` in that it contains a recipe or set of instructions to build our container.

 The syntax of Dockerfiles is fairly simple - at core there are 2 valid entries in a Dockerfile - comments, prepended with `#` as in script files, and instructions of the format `INSTRUCTION arguments`.

-Typically you will only need to use 3 instructions - [FROM][from], [RUN][run] and [ADD][add]/[COPY][copy]:-
+Typically you will only need to use 4 instructions - [FROM][from], [RUN][run] and [ADD][add] or [COPY][copy]:-

 * [FROM][from] __has__ to be the first instruction in any valid `Dockerfile` and defines the base image to use as the basis for the container you're building.